Grattan Bridge: 2nd Essex bridge of 1753

-In 1751 the second most northerly pier collapsed and damaged the adjacent arches.
-Between 1753 and 1755 the bridge was rebuilt by George Semple, to correct flood and other structural damage and as one of the first initiatives of the Wide Streets Commission.
-During this construction, some original features were removed, including the Equestrian Statue Of George I, by John van Nost the Elder, which was moved in 1798 to the gardens of the Mansion House.
-In 1937 it was bought by the Barber Institute for Fine Arts in Birmingham, in front of which it now stands.
-For much of the 18th century, Essex Bridge was the most westerly bridge on the Liffey and marked the furthest point upriver to which ships with masts could travel.
+For much of the 18th century, Essex Bridge was the most easterly bridge on the Liffey and marked the furthest point upriver to which ships with masts could travel.
 Many ships needed to travel this far upriver in order to berth in front of the old Custom House, the centre of merchant activity in the city from 1707 until 1791.

+During this construction, some original features were removed, including the equestrian statue of George I, by John van Nost the Elder, which was moved in 1798 to the gardens of the Mansion House.
+In 1937 it was bought by the Barber Institute of Fine Arts in Birmingham, in front of which it still stands as of 2023.

+Grattan Bridge of 1874

-From 1872, the bridge was further remodelled (on Westminster Bridge in London), being widened and flattened with cast iron supports extended out from the stonework so as to carry pavements on either side of the roadway.
+From 1872, the bridge was further remodelled (on Westminster Bridge in London) by Parke Neville with further modifications by Bindon Blood Stoney, being widened and flattened with cast iron supports extended out from the stonework so as to carry pavements on either side of the roadway.
 The bridge was (and is still) lit by ornate lamp standards also in cast iron.

 The bridge was reopened as Grattan Bridge in 1874, being named after Henry Grattan MP (1746-1820).

-Recent development
+Later development

 From 2002, Dublin City Council undertook a reconstruction of the bridge deck, with granite paving for the footpaths and a set of benches with wooden seats and toughened glass backs.

 As part of what was intended to be a "European-style book market", in 2004 several temporary kiosks (prefabricated in Spain) were also controversially built on the bridge.
 Originally intended to create "a contemporary version of an inhabited bridge, such as the Ponte Vecchio in Florence", these kiosks were later removed.

 Nomenclature

-As is tradition among Dubliners, the name used locally for the bridge will vary from Capel Street Bridge, to Grattan Bridge and the original Essex Bridge.
+As is a tradition among Dubliners, the name used locally for the bridge will vary from Capel Street Bridge, to Grattan Bridge and the original Essex Bridge.